Skip to main content

 Referencing External Files

-While opencode doesn’t automatically parse file references in AGENTS.md, you can achieve similar functionality in two ways:
+While Symbiotic Code doesn’t automatically parse file references in AGENTS.md, you can achieve similar functionality in two ways:

 Using symbiotic.json